NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Practical implementation

 One of the main computational efforts of the presented method is the computation of all the allowed partitions of a given multiset $M$ associated to $\Vec{t}$ to obtain $\pi(\Vec{t},Q,n)$ from Lemma \ref{lemma_taylor_poly}.
 In general, finding all the partitions of a multiset can be done with Algorithm \ref{alg_knuth}, presented in Appendix \ref{appendix_multiset} as developed in \cite{knuthArtComputerProgramming2005}.
 However, as these partitions have to be computed for each term in the polynomial, this can become quite computationally expensive when the polynomial grows both in size $p$ and order $Q$, as was shown in Fig. \ref{fig_n_terms_polynomial}.
 Furthermore, the partitions of higher order terms become significantly harder to compute.
 The top panels in Fig. \ref{fig_partitions_time_and_size} show the computational time and memory size required to compute and store the multiset partitions, associated to each term in a polynomial, and with several values of order $Q$ and size $p$.

-A useful idea to reduce this computational burden is to identify partitions that are equivalent, which happens when two multisets are the same except for a bijection between the elements of both multisets.
+A useful idea to reduce this computational burden is to identify partitions that are equivalent, which happens when two multisets have the same number of unique elements and same multiplicities, i.e., there exists a bijection between the elements of both multisets.
 Consider the multiset $M_1=\{1,1,2,3\}$, for which its partitions have been computed, and another multiset $M_2=\{2,3,3,5\}$.
 Then, performing the changes $3\rightarrow 1$, $2\rightarrow 2$ and $5\rightarrow 3$, $M_2$ can be transformed into $M_1$, and all the $M_1$ partitions can be transformed into the $M_2$ partitions.
 Using this idea, the number of multisets for which we need to explicitly compute their partitions can be reduced significantly.

 To determine a consistent criterion to choose the multiset that will be used to compute the partitions of all equivalent multisets, consider an arbitrary multiset $M$ given by the combination of variables $\Vec{t}=(t_1,t_2,\dots,t_p)$ per Eq. \ref{eq_multiset_M_from_t}.
-Then, consider $p_0$ the number of components $t_i > 0$ for all $i=1,\dots,p$, and order those components greater than zero in descending order in a new vector $\Vec{t}_{0}=(t_{(1)},t_{(2)},\dots,t_{(p_0)})$, where $t_{(1)} \geq t_{(2)} \geq \dots \geq t_{(p_0)}$ and each $t_{(j)}$ takes the value of some $t_i$ starting from $t_{(1)}=\max_{i=1}^p (t_i)$.
+Then, consider $p_0$ the number of components $t_i > 0$ for all $i=1,\dots,p$, and order those components greater than zero in descending order in a new vector $\Vec{t}_{0}=(t_{(1)},t_{(2)},\dots,t_{(p_0)})$, where $t_{(1)} \geq t_{(2)} \geq \dots \geq t_{(p_0)}$ and each $t_{(j)}$ takes the value of some $t_i>0$ starting from $t_{(1)}=\max_{i=1}^p (t_i)$.
 Then, the multiset $M_0$ given by $\Vec{t}_{0}$, defined by